About the Programme

 Frozen Semen Technology

-The semen doses produced at the BAIF Central Research Station are as per the Minimum Standard Protocol (MSP) laid down by the Central Monitoring Unit (CMU) constituted by the Government of India, New Delhi.
-The Semen Freezing Laboratory has an ISO-9001-2008 certification for its quality management system.
+The semen doses produced at our Research Station are as per the Minimum Standard Protocol (MSP) laid by the Central Monitoring Unit (CMU) constituted by the Government of India, New Delhi.
+The Semen Freezing Laboratory is certified as an ISO-9001-2008 for its quality management system.
 Semen collection, dilution, packaging, freezing, storage, and handling procedures are improvised and standardized along with intensive in-house research.
-BAIF guarantees highest standards for attaining the highest rate of conception in the cows and buffaloes bred.
-Laboratory space, equipment, raw semen and frozen semen doses are monitored by the Quality Control Laboratory to achieve production of frozen semen doses as per international standards.
-A software has been designed to improve and maintain the quality of frozen semen produced in this laboratory.
+BAIF guarantees the highest standards for attaining the highest rate of conception in the cows and buffaloes bred.
+Laboratory space, equipment, raw semen, and frozen semen doses are monitored by a Quality Control Laboratory to achieve the production of frozen semen doses as per international standards.
+To improve and maintain the quality of frozen semen, suitable software has been developed and is being used in the Semen Freezing Laboratory.

-To meet the growing demand of superior quality semen, BAIF has upgraded its semen freezing facility to produce 109.16 lakh doses of frozen semen.
-The semen freezing and embryo transfer laboratory at Dharauli, Jind in Haryana, which was established to produce semen of indigenous cattle breeds with Sahiwal, Gir, Red Sindhi, Tharparkar, Haryana, Rathi and Nagori bulls, produced 21.38 lakh semen doses.
+To meet the growing demand for superior quality semen, BAIF has upgraded its semen freezing facility which has produced 112.66 lakh doses of frozen semen.
+The semen freezing and embryo transfer laboratory at Dharauli, Jind in Haryana produces semen of indigenous cattle breeds with Sahiwal, Gir, Red Sindhi, Tharparkar, Haryana, Rathi and Nagori bull.

-BAIF’s livestock development programme is benefitting more than 2.94 million families spread over 305 districts through 4,797 Livestock Development Centres in Andhra Pradesh, Bihar, Gujarat, Jharkhand, Karnataka, Madhya Pradesh, Maharashtra, Odisha, Rajasthan, Uttar Pradesh, Telangana and Uttarakhand.
-The semen doses are initially used in BAIF’s Cattle Development Programme and the bulls are proven for satisfactory fertility, prior to their wider distribution.
-During the period 2019-20, 47,37,327 artificial inseminations were carried with an average conception of 50%.
-Based on the encouraging response, frozen semen is also being exported to neighbouring countries.
+BAIF’s programmes are benefitting more than 3.79 million families spread over 337 districts through 4334 Livestock Development Centre in Andhra Pradesh, Bihar, Gujarat, Jharkhand, Karnataka, Madhya Pradesh, Maharashtra, Odisha, Rajasthan, Uttar Pradesh, Telangana and Uttarakhand.
+The semen doses are initially used in BAIF’s Cattle Development Programme and bulls are proven for satisfactory fertility prior to wider distribution.
+During the period 2022-23, 52,84,949 artificial inseminations were carried out with an average conception rate ranging from 45 to 50 percent at farmer’s doorstep.
+Semen is also exported to neighbouring countries as per the demand.

 Semen Inventory

-Delivery of semen doses ex-stocks is round the year.
-The Bull Station houses bulls of exotic cattle breeds (Holstein-Friesian and Jersey), cross-bred (Holstein Friesian and Jersey crosses), indigenous breeds (Ongole, Amritmahal, Hallikar, Sahiwal, Gir, Dangi, Khillar, Tharparkar, Krishna Valley, Gangatiri, Red Kandhari, Nimari, Red Sindhi) and buffalo breeds (Murrah, Surti, Jaffarabadi, Bhadavari, Banni, Pandharpuri) which include almost all types of bulls required in the National Project for Cattle and Buffalo Breeding.
+Delivery of semen doses ex-stocks round the year.
+The Bull-station houses bulls of exotic cattle breeds (Holstein-Friesian and Jersey), cross-bred (Holstein Friesian and Jersey crosses), indigenous breeds (Ongole, Amritmahal, Hallikar, Sahiwal, Gir, Dangi, Khillar, Tharparkar, Krishna Valley, Gangatiri, Red Kandhari, Nimari, Red Sindhi etc.) and buffalo breeds (Murrah, Surti, Jaffarabadi, Bhadavari, Banni, Pandharpuri, Nagpuri, Mehsana) which include almost all types of bulls required in the National Project for Cattle and Buffalo Breeding like National Dairy Plan-I being operated through National Dairy Development Board, Anand.

 Semen Packaging

 The frozen semen doses are available in French Mini (0.25 ml) straws.
-This ensures supply of frozen semen doses in a versatile packing system and fulfils the criterion of potential buyers.
+This ensures supply of frozen semen doses in versatile packing system and fulfills the demands of different customers at their convenience.

 Goat (Buck) semen

 In India, Artificial Insemination in goats is relatively less developed as compared to cattle and buffaloes.
-The main reason is lack of realization of the economic importance of goats who number 135.17 million at present and are growing at more than a million per year as well as availability of goat semen at the doorstep of farmers.
+The main reason is the lack of realization of the economic importance of goats whose number is 135.17 million at present and growing at more than a million per year since independence as well availability of goat semen at the door step of farmers.
 The vast germplasm resource of the country consists of 34 well-defined breeds.
-BAIF has initiated goat buck semen production from 2018 with the objective of attaining improvement in goat breeds of small and marginal farmers to enable production of superior quality germplasm at their doorstep.
-Presently, the semen doses from Barbari, Beetal, Berari, Black Bangal, Jamnapari, Osmanabadi, Sangamneri and Sirohi are being produced at the Wagholi Goat Semen Station.
+BAIF initiated buck semen production in 2018 with the objective of improvement in goat breeds of small and marginal farmers to help them make quality germ plasm at their doorstep.
+Presently, semen doses from Barbari, Beetal, Berari, Black Bangal, Jamnapari, Osmanabadi, Sangamneri, Sirohi, African Boer are being produced at Wagholi Goat Semen Station.

 Field Performance Recording